Marketing for Deadpool (film): Trailers

 In July, director Miller and several cast members attended the 2015 San Diego Comic-Con to present a trailer for the film, which received a standing ovation from attendees who requested that it be played again.
+Hugh Jackman was present at the panel when this occurred, during which he then ran backstage and said to the stage manager “if you don’t play the fucking footage, they are going to tear Hall H to the ground”, despite the panel’s tightly-timed schedule.
 Writing for Business Insider, Joshua Rivera praised the trailer for translating the humor, tone, and violence from the comics.
 Graeme McMillan of The Hollywood Reporter opined that Deadpool "looks like the first movie that talks to the fan audience in their own language", and praised Stan Lee's strip club cameo.

 Two teasers were released on August 3 featuring Deadpool: one where he promises the arrival of the trailer and describes Fox as "the studio that inexplicably sewed his fucking mouth shut the first time", and a short tease at the end of a new trailer for Fox's Fantastic Four.
 The full trailer was then released, now with completed visual effects.

 On December 14, a "12 Days of Deadpool" campaign began with "new images, a featurette, or maybe a new poster" released for the film each day by companies such as People, JoBlo.com, Fandango, and Mashable leading up to the release of a new trailer on Christmas Day.